svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 ## Saving the new regex patterns

-In order to save a new element you can do the following.
+To save a new element you can do the following.

 Enter any useful regex expression into the "regex input" edit field:

 ![Screenshot of regex input field](./pattern_save_new_regex_input.png)

-Then, press right-click in order to visualize the context menu, and select the "Save ..." option:
+Then, do a right-click to visualize the context menu, and select the "Save ..." option:

 ![Screenshot of regex input field's context menu with the selected \"Save ...\" option](./pattern_save_new_regex_context_menu.png)

 Fill in the alias name.
-Depending on which element was the already selected one in the "Patterns view" the plugin might auto-fill part of the alias name, in order to locate new pattern in the same sub-tree.
+Depending on which element was the already selected one in the "Patterns view" the plugin might auto-fill part of the alias name, to locate a new pattern in the same sub-tree.
 After that press OK:

 ![Screenshot of the \"Specify alias\" dialog](./pattern_save_new_regex_fill_in_alias.png)